Solar Panel Warranty Explained

 Reasons for poor solar performance

-If your solar system is underperforming it could be due to a multitude of reasons, some of which may have nothing to do with the solar panels themselves.
-One of the more common reasons for underperformance is actually due to grid voltage issues.
+If your solar system is underperforming, it could be due to many reasons, some of which may have nothing to do with the solar panels themselves.
+One of the more common reasons for underperformance is grid voltage issues.
 High grid voltages will cause the solar inverter to shut down for a short amount of time and continue cycling on and off until the grid is back within tolerance - this often occurs during the day when solar generation is at its peak.

-Of course, solar panels can also underperform for a number of reasons or defects and if you suspect your solar panels are not working correctly, you should first check your solar inverter is operating with no faults or warning lights.
+Of course, solar panels can also underperform for several reasons or defects.
+If you suspect your solar panels are not working correctly, you should first check your solar inverter is operating with no faults or warning lights.
 Next, you should obtain your total daily solar generation (kWh) and check this is approximately correct for the time of year.
-We have a free solar calculator tool that can help you determine how much solar generation you should expect based on your location.
+We have a free solar calculator tool that can help you determine how much solar generation you should expect based on location.
 In most locations, you will notice a significant reduction during the winter months due to the shorter days and poor weather, also shading can have a much bigger impact during winter as the sun is much lower in the sky and shadows from trees and other obstacles will be larger.
 Also, check that you don’t have a build-up of dirt and leaves on the panels.
-Once all the obvious reasons for underperformance have been eliminated then you may well have a problem with your panels which is often very difficult to diagnose without specialized equipment and training.
-See our solar system fault finding guide for more information.
+Once all the obvious reasons for underperformance have been eliminated, you may have a problem with your panels, which is often very difficult to diagnose without specialized equipment and training.
+See our solar system fault-finding guide for more information.